iCloud is a great product that has proven safe and secure as well as useful.

 If you forget your Apple ID, password, two-factor security, and secret questions then you are stuck.
 If you think about it you are in the same position as someone who has stolen an iPhone and wants to break into it.

 The first issue you may have to deal with is that your iPhone, or iPad may be iCloud locked.
 You won’t be able to sign out of iCloud on the devices, never mind sign in again.
-In these circumstances it is advisable to learn as much as possible about the iCloud security system to see if you could unlock or bypass it.
+In these circumstances it is advisable to learn as much as possible about the iCloud security system to see if you could remove the iCloud activation.
 Otherwise you may end up being unable to access or use your device properly again.

 Did you find this iPhone fix helpful?